-WiredScore, the global rating scheme for digital connectivity in commercial real estate buildings, this week announced a $9 Million USD ($11.6 Million CAD) Series A raise.
+WiredScore, the global rating platform for digital connectivity in commercial real estate buildings, this week announced a $9 Million USD ($11.6 Million CAD) Series A raise.

 The funding was secured from leading commercial real estate investors including KingSett Capital, Legal & General, U+I, Town Centre Securities, MOMENI Digital Ventures, and Savitt Partners.
 The investment group has also been supported by a recommitment from WiredScore’s existing investors Bessemer Venture Partners, Fifth Wall, and Sterling.VC.